OpenEvalProject/evals/manuscripts/elife-46961/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/46961/elife-46961-fig8-v1.jpg)

-**Figure 8.:** The plot is showing the mean with bootstrapped 95% confidence intervals.10.7554/eLife.46961.012Figure 8—source data 1.
+**Figure 8.:** The plot is showing the mean with bootstrapped 95% confidence intervals.

 Several (n = 7) stone tools on Boi Yai Island showed multiple use wear patterns (on the face and on the tip of the tool).
 Using the methods of Haslam et al. (2013), these damage patterns are indicative of being used on more than one prey species.